 Lots of people who move far distances opt to bring a limited amount of items in their car, then purchase new furniture, kitchen supplies, etc. once they reach their destination.

-If you're going to rent a moving truck, however, realize that it could be your priciest expense and you'll want to get the most bang for your buck.
-I'd highly recommend using Budget Truck Rental because they have several locations across the country.
+If you're going to rent a moving truck, however, realize that it could be your priciest expenses and you'll want to get the most bang for your buck.

 Budgeting For Gas